cu-esiil-edu/MSUDENVER-DineWaterQuality2023/background.md

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/MapWatersheds.jpg?raw=true" alt= "Map of the San Juan Watershed on the Dine Reservation" >

 > *It’s all connected: The San Juan Watershed is connected to the Las Animas River where the Gold King Mine Spill contaminated the water.*

+## Historic Uranium Mining

+In 1948, there was a uranium mining boom, propelled by the US Atomic Energy Commission (AEC).
+The commission contracted private companies to mine uranium.
+The Navajo Nation lies on the Uranium Belt, wich is part of the Colorado Plateau with uranium imbedded in the sandstone.
+The area is ideal for mining the heavy metal.
+Eventually, the reservation had 1,000 mines and between 3,000-6,000 workers.

+In 1951 health studies began on the reservation by the US Public Health Service, unbeknownst to the Diné people.
+Uranium mining was linked to many cancers, especially lung cancer.
+It has also been found to impact reproductive health and child development among other health concerns.

+Uranium mining ended in 2005.

+> In 2005, the President of the Navajo Nation,[ Joe Shirley, Jr.](https://en.wikipedia.org/wiki/Joe_Shirley,_Jr.), signed the Diné Natural Resources Protection Act which banned uranium mining and processing on Navajo land.
+After signing the law, President Shirley stated, "As long as there are no answers to cancer, we shouldn't have uranium mining on the Navajo Nation.
+I believe the powers that be committed[ genocide](https://en.wikipedia.org/wiki/Genocide) on Navajo land by allowing uranium mining” (Wikimedia Foundation, 2024b).

+Some superfund sites from the US Environmental Protection Agency exist on the reservation, but much more clean up and remediation of mined lands is needed.